Accelerating solutions to the diffusion equation: Introduction

 Diffusion is one of the most important problems in physics.
-Its applications goes from random walk and heat \cite{crank}, economy \cite{blackscholes} to biophysics \cite{bioph}.
-For a one--dimensional system with a diffusing material with density $\phi(t,x)$, and constant diffusive coefficient $D$, its dynamics is given by the equation
+Its applications include random walk and heat diffusion \cite{crank}, economy \cite{blackscholes} and biophysics \cite{bioph}, for instance.
+In the most general fashion, the diffusion equation for a three--dimensional diffusing material with density $\phi(t,{\bf x})$, can be written as

+where $D^{ij}=D^{ij}({\bf x})$ is the symmetric diffusion tensor, which in principle depends on the position ${\bf x}$ where diffusion takes place.
+For Eq.~\eqref{difGenera} we have used the Einstein summation convention for $i, j=1, 2, 3$.

+Along this work, we show that accelerating diffusive solutions, described in terms of Airy functions, are possible for a general case of Eq.~\eqref{difGenera} when the diffusion tensor $D^{ij}$ has constant components.
+The solutions we present have accelerating properties such that the diffusion evolution of the local density has curved trajectories in a space-time plane.
+In that sense, the position $x_M$ of the maxima for the diffusive density accelerate, i.e, $d^2 x_M/dt^2\neq 0$, in such a way that the density of the diffusing material has a diffusion which is different from $\sim\sqrt{t}$, meaning that it differs from standard solutions.

+The aim of this work is to present these accelerating solutions as robust phenomena, which have not been fully explored in diffusion.
+We start studying the accelerating behavior for one--dimensional systems, to later show the accelerating solution for a general case.